-A writ of possession refers to the final notice provided to the tenant before they are forcibly removed from the rental property.
+A writ of possession refers to the final written notice provided to the tenant before they are forcibly removed from the rental property.
 This allows the tenant an opportunity to remove their belongings and vacate the home.

-After receiving the writ of possession, the tenant has at least 24 hours to gather their belongings and vacate the property.
+After receiving the writ of possession, the tenant has at least 24 hours to gather their belongings and vacate the rental unit.
 So, if the tenant remains on the property after the notice period has ended, the owner may schedule with the sheriff or constable to return to the property to observe and to keep the peace while the owner has people forcibly remove the tenant and his possessions from the rental home.

-While the sheriff or constable may not choose to return to the property for a few days after the writ of possession is served, they must give the tenant at least 24 hours to leave the property before returning.
+While the sheriff or constable may not choose to return to the tenant's property for a few days after the writ of possession is served, they must give the tenant at least 24 hours to leave the property before returning.

 Please remember that your very best protection against having to perform an eviction it to be proactive at the beginning of the leasing process.
-Use a good lease that is written specifically for Texas.
+Use a good lease or rental agreement that is written specifically for Texas.
 Do a thorough check to be certain that they pay their bills on time, honor their obligations and have never been evicted, prior to giving them keys to your dwelling.

 As a full service property management company, you can trust our team to provide only the best customer service to you and your tenants.
 Contact us today to learn more!